panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 The context in React is a concept that let's you supply child components with data, no matter how deep they are in the components tree.

 Using the context requires 3 actors: the context, the context provider and the context consumer.

+Since applying the context inside of your application increases the level of complexity, you should be careful when deciding about the use of the contex.t